INCANTO @ RWS : Blogger's Special review

 The gravity-defying Acrobatics

 Incanto is not only about magic.
-It is about death defying acrobatics acts as well.
-The 2 main core acts are the wheel of death and hoops acts.
-We had met up with the hoops acts before the show during our exclusive backstage visit.
-Our little preview perked our interest in this act when they appeared.
-They did not disappoint especially with the final jump where the main jumper jumped an impossible height up the air through a hoop!
+It is about death-defying acrobatics acts as well.
+The 2 main core acts are the Wheel of Death and Hoops acts.
+During our exclusive backstage visit, we met with the circle acts before the show.
+So our little preview perked our interest in this act when they appeared.
+They did not disappoint, especially with the final jump, where the main jumper jumped an impossible height through a hoop!

 Hoops Act © RWS

-The other act we were in awed of is the Wheel of Death.
-Drawing the loudest ohs and ahs, it is performed by Shenyang acrobatic troupe Four artistes in four circular cages balance and control this 12 m tall revolving Ferris wheel.
-The artistes works in pairs as one runs and jumps on the outside and the other controlling the sped by walking or running on the inside.
-There were no strings and no safety mats.
-The performances were not flawless and some performers were rather shaky, but this only add to an enlighten sense of fear and delight when they complete the act.
+The other act we were awed by is the Wheel of Death.
+Drawing the loudest ohs and ahs, it is performed by Shenyang acrobatic troupe.
+Four artists in four circular cages balance and control this 12 m tall revolving Ferris wheel.
+The artists work in pairs as one run and jump on the outside, and the other holds the speed by walking or running on the inside.
+Again, there were no strings and no safety mats.
+The performances were not flawless, and some were shaky, which only added to an enlightened sense of fear and delight when they completed the act.

-There were other acrobatic performances in the show which includes the synchronised trapeze performance and a rather lacklustre battle scene between good and evil towards the finale.
+The show had other acrobatic performances, including the synchronised trapeze performance and a rather lacklustre battle scene between good and evil towards the finale.

 Wheel of Death©RWS

-Incorporated into the musical are some dance numbers and vocal performances by the Seeker.
-We felt that this is the segment that could be improved as the dance routines and the musical were not as engaging as the rest of the acts.
-Since stage performances are always evolving (from what we learn from Voyage de La Vie), this segment could be improved in time to come.
+Some dance numbers and vocal performances by the Seeker are incorporated into the musical.
+This segment could be improved as the dance routines and the musical was not as engaging as the rest of the acts.
+Since stage performances are constantly evolving (from what we learn from Voyage de La Vie), this segment could be improved in time.

 The dungeon master could also be given more stage time.
-This menacing monster (sporting a muscle bound suit) looks intriguing on sight.
-However due to the late appearances, he is not as prominent as he should be.
-Nevertheless the finale with the dungeon master slice into half by a massive spinning blade would leave most jaw wide open.
+This menacing monster (sporting a muscle-bound suit) looks intriguing.
+However, due to their late appearances, he should be more prominent.
+Nevertheless, the finale, with the dungeon master slice into half by a massive spinning blade, would leave most jaws wide open.

 The Stars of Incanto © RWS